 • Plan for vacation by having your mail and newspapers stopped or having a neighbor pick them up.
 Leave inside lights on timers to create the impression that your house is occupied.
 Be sure to set your alarm system.
 Have a lawn service or neighbor mow your lawn.

 • Avoid home improvement scams and deception burglaries by taking a proactive approach.
 Be particularly alert to anyone in your neighborhood looking to perform home repair and asking to gain entry into your home.
-Ask to see identification and let them know you are going to call and get verification from their company before allowing them inside.
-If they are legitimate, they won’t mind the wait.
+If you need air conditioning services for the maintenance of your ac unit, or welding services for custom metal work, ask to see identification and let them know you are going to call and get verification from their company before allowing them inside.
+If they are legitimate and got a certificate from a trade school, they won’t mind the wait.

 Tips for Drivers